gretacappello/CORHI_X/README.md

-Update Jan.
-9, 2025) At the moment the app is not working due to the spacecraft coordinate request through the JPL Horizon website that does not work due to teachnical issues.

 # CORHI_X
 CORHI-X is a tool enables you to explore spacecraft constellations, visualize instrument fields of view, check data availability for coronagraphs and heliospheric imagers, and propagate either a catalog of CMEs or your own CME data.
 We hope this tool helps you explore heliospheric events with ease!